sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Export Metadata
 ==========

-To export metadata you should first find the data and then click on the export link on the top-right corner of the metadata pannle.
+To export metadata you should first find the data by search.
+Then  go to the landing page of the data and click on the export link on the top-right corner of the metadata pannle.
+You can choose to export all the meta data or based on other criteria such as dublin core or community specific metadata.

  .. image:: ../Screenshots/export_metadata.png
    :align: center